 If you have been following Arktide on our Facebook or other social media over the last two weeks you have probably seen images of something like this.
-It is called the ArkPad, and it is the first (of soon to be several) completed designs by Arktide.
+It is called the ArkPad, and it is the first (of soon-to-be several) completed designs by Arktide.
 If you have read our Evolution of Design series then you know that we have put in a lot of work since last year.
-This work has included jumping from design to design, redoing designs to increase living space, safety, or stability, and running thorough wave simulations on every possible design to be certain that it would be able to handle storm like conditions.
+This work has included jumping from design to design, redoing designs to increase living space, safety, or stability, and running through wave simulations on every possible design to be certain that it would be able to handle storm-like conditions.
 We initially addressed designs 1 through 7 in those blog posts.
-Then we finally arrived on our 8th design which has satisfied all of our requirements reasonably well.
+Then we finally arrived at our 8th design which has satisfied all of our requirements reasonably well.

 The ArkPad is still in its early prototype stages and will continue to undergo many alterations before prototype construction begins, but we believe that construction will start in the next few months.
 When the prototype is finished Arktide will begin taking preorders for the ArkPad which will be fulfilled in our mass production stage.

-Most storms near the equator have waves in excess of 4 meters, meaning that the majority of the equator region in our Optimal Zones map will be a deployable region for the deep sea version of the ArkPad.
+Most storms near the equator have waves over 4 meters, meaning that the majority of the equator region in our Optimal Zones map will be a deployable region for the deep sea version of the ArkPad.

 In our simulations, ArkPads subjected to 5-meter waves had a pitch of less than 2 degrees and negligible heave.
 They will come with mounting points for custom structures, or recommended modular homes that can be installed on any ArkPad and will be specially designed for a saltwater environment, and to maximize cost-effectiveness.
 Not only will ArkPads come with rainwater collection, desalinators, solar panels for electricity, and possibly compressed air energy storage (for nighttime use of stored electricity) but all of this and the house on top will be priced at a competitive cost with the modern US housing market.